apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 So, what did we change?
 First, at the top, we created a new variable, `type`, and set it to the value of `data.type`.
-This is going to give us the type of page/piece that is being loaded.
+This is going to give us the type of page or piece that is being loaded.
 Looking at the code differences in the header section of the `post.html` template compared to the other three pages, the first thing we see is that the container for the header text has a class of `post-heading` instead of `site-heading`.
 In the code above, we conditionally set the class only if the page being loaded is of the type `blog`.
 Similarly, we only add the metadata if we are on this type of page.

-Now all that is left to do is add our pages to the site and give them some content.
+Now we need to add our pages to the site and give them some content.
 The "About Me" and "Contact Me" both use the `default-page` template.
 The existing "Home" page should be swapped out for a `blog-page` template.
 All that is left to do is create your blog articles!

 ## Summary

-Any pre-made HTML template can be converted for use in Apostrophe through just two or three simple steps.
-First, add the styling to your Apostrophe project.
-Next, create a template for each of the template pages that substitutes data from schema fields into each area of the page that you want to edit.
-If needed, add special piece types and piece page types.
+Any pre-made HTML template can be converted for use in Apostrophe through some simple steps.

+- Add the front end assets to your Apostrophe project
+- Create an Apostrophe page type for each of the template pages that substitutes data from the schema fields into each area of the page that you want to edit.
+- Add special piece types and piece page types

 In this tutorial, we took extra steps to create reusable navigation, header, and footer fragments.
 While this makes the overall project more compact it is completely optional.
 Hopefully, this will help you get your Apostrophe project up and running a little more quickly!